nik879/parserslides/slides.md

 How can this Problem be solved? 🤔

-# By embracing a culture of collaboration, automation, and continuous improvement.
+# The problem of accelerating software delivery while preserving quality and security can be solved through the adoption of DevOps principles and practices.